- Who We Are

 The number of students in a SETSS group does not exceed the maximum number on the IEP of any student in the group, or 8 if no IEPs recommend fewer students.

 Special (self-contained) classes are taught by certified special education teachers.
-At the middle and high school levels, special education teachers are certified or highly qualified in the content area they are teaching.
+At the middle and high school levels, special education teachers are certified in the content area they are teaching.

 Integrated Co-Teaching classes are staffed by a certified special education teacher and a certified general education/content area teacher.